themantho/brainageR/README.md

 3. **Brain age calculation**: The 'slurm_submit_brainageR.sh' script submits a job array by calling 'run_brainageR.sh' to calculate brain age for each subject.

 4. **Collate brain age calculations**: The 'collate_brain_ages.sh' script collates the individual brain age calculations into a single csv file.
 The output csv and individual subject brain age csv files are stored in brainageR/software/brainageR_output/<study_name>.

+### dcm2bids folder

+1. **Activate environment**: 'submit_dcm2bids.sh' calls the bashrc and config files in the software directory.
+2. loads the HPC modules and software paths and activates the conda envrionment.
+The 'config' file includes user-defined paths and variables.
+The project paths will auto-populate with the user-defined variables.

+3. **DICOM-BIDS conversion**: The `submit_dcm2bids.sh` script submits a job array by calling 'run_dcm2bids.sh' to convert the raw T1 images to BIDS for each subject.
+You can skip this step, if your data is already in BIDS format.

+4. **Brain age calculation**: The 'slurm_submit_brainageR.sh' script submits a job array by calling 'run_brainageR.sh' to calculate brain age for each subject.

 ## Step 1: Setup environment